-Now, you may already know that we love the Nexus 7 2 from our full review.
-If you watch, read or play media more than you do create it, we reckon it might beat today’s iPad mini our tablet Top 10, if the price is right.
+Now, you may already know that we love the Nexus 7 from our full review.
+If you watch, read or play media more than you do create it, we reckon it has today’s iPad mini beaten (check its placing in our latest tablet Top 10).

 But although the new Nexus is frighteningly good for the money, two weeks with the baby tablet have revealed that it’s not without its foibles.

 Here are my respectful suggestions for five little fixes that would take the Nexus 7 from magnificent seven to, er, seventh heaven.

 1. If Apple has a solution for Greasy Screen Syndrome, why hasn't Google?

 Oh, but the Google Nexus 7's 1920x1200 display is beautiful, alright: vivid, comically sharp, and devoutly honest to the images it displays.
 But in the first 10 minutes of swiping and tapping, your luscious 323-ppi screen will be caked in a thin film of human grease.

 You’re left either wiping the screen on your trousers every 15 minutes, carrying around a micro-fibre cloth (who does that?), or learning to live with the ugly, distracting smears.
 OK, in some light conditions you may not notice the oily noise - but I don't seem to live in those conditions.